They say…

 Wed wine club.

 It’s sometimes said that this pub got its name because you could see the real Windsor Castle from here, if it wasn’t for the houses in between.
 Given the geography this seems unlikely, but back in 1825 when the pub was built, its commanding position atop Campden Hill, surrounded by open fields, might well have reminded people of the castle.
 The fields are long gone, but the pub still retains something of a rural character, and you’ll certainly know you’ve climbed a hill to get there if you approach from the south.
-The effort is worthwhile, however, as this is one of London’s loveliest heritage pubs, barely changed since before World War II.
+The effort is worthwhile, however, as this is one of ’s loveliest heritage pubs, barely changed since before World War II.

 The squat, sturdy looking building is often draped in a rich carpet of greenery.
 Inside, partitions with low hatches still divide the nicotine-encrusted drinking area into three spaces, named on the door glass as the Campden Bar, the Private Bar and the Sherry Bar, and the fittings and much of the furniture date from a 1933 refit, though the carved mahogany bar back is a Victorian survivor.
 The ambience keeps faith with the decor – there’s no recorded music, no TVs and no gaming machines, yet far from being a museum piece the pub feels lively and lived in, with a mixed, friendly and relaxed crowd.
 At the back, you’ll find one of the prettiest and most capacious pub gardens for miles.